rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Transcoding

-You can overwrite primary key values and other attributes while you are transfering data using the normal Benerator
+You can overwrite primary key values and other attributes while you are transferring data using the normal Benerator
 syntax:

 ```xml